 All of this advice sounds wonderful if you have some credit capacity today but what if you are already in financial trouble.

-Perhaps your credit cards are already maxed out and your credit score is already bad enough that you’ve been turned down for a new loan?
+What if your credit cards are already maxed out and your credit score is already so low that you’ve been turned down for a new loan?

 If that’s the case you may need to take one step backwards before you can take a step forward.